Healthy Apple Crisp Recipe **VIDEO**

 Many of us are on the hunt for a dessert that is both satisfying and healthy.
 I've been asked for a redo of creme brulee (which isn't gonna happen).

 I will say that I did miss the butter when I first made these.
 If you think these fall flat - just add a little butter to each ramekin.
 This is meant to be a dessert, so you need to be satisfied by it.
+After having it a few times, I fell in love with the warm apple and the cinnamon and I didn't miss the butter.

 You could try making these apple crisps without the sugar and see how you like them.
 I added a little sugar because it gives them a flavor OOOMPH - but you may find that you don't need it.

-Mini Apple Crisp Recipe
+Healthy Apple Crisp Recipe

 (3 small servings)